wallarm/product-documentation/docs/2.16/admin-en/configure-parameters-en.md

 Lets you set up the response code and the page returned to the client when the request was sent from a [blocked](../user-guides/blacklist.md) IP address.
 Directive value format: `wallarm_acl_block_page &/{path_to_file}/{html_htm_file_name} response_code={custom_code};`.

 By default, the response code 403 and default NGINX block page are returned to the client.
-If you would liike to customize the return to the client, you can set up the following configurations:
+If you would like to customize the return to the client, you can set up the following configurations:

 * Default Wallarm block page and a custom response code: